Why Drawing the Bible Helps Kids Retain the Stories

 Colour helps us in memorizing certain information by increasing our attention level.
 The role played by colour in enhancing our attention level is undisputable.

-We all want our children to be active in the learning processes especially when we are teaching the Bible.
+Here is how we implement drawing into our studies.
 Students draw characters, write words, and create timelines for each story, helping them recognize different elements of the biblical story.
 Through our studies students also discover how the characters and events relate to one another.

 Kids will often take their lesson pages and be able to tell their parents or a friend the story they just learned simply from looking at their drawings!
 Not only that, we have seen teens win trivia contest by reciting the information they had learned years before!

 If you haven’t yet tried a Grapevine Bible study, now is the time!
-I recommend beginning with our Old Testament Overview (which is now at convention pricing!).
+I recommend beginning with our Old Testament Overview.

-If you are using a Grapevine Bible, I would love to see a drawing from your child’s book!
+If you are using a Grapevine Bible study, I would love to see a drawing from your child’s book!
 Email or message me with your favorite drawing of the Bible, I like sharing these on our social media with your child’s first name.

 Looking forward to seeing your pictures,